rinormaloku/agentgateway/examples/mcp-authentication/README.md

 ### What this example shows

-This example shows how the gateway will handle the client requirements for the MCP Authorization spec by:
+This example shows how the gateway will handle the server requirements for the MCP Authorization spec by:

 - Exposing a resource metadata endpoint for OAuth-protected MCP resources
 - Rejecting unauthenticated traffic with appropriate response headers